2018 Event: Thursday | Friday | Saturday | Big Beers Affiliate Events

 Saturday Morning (10–11 am)

 The Yoga of Brewing: Discover yogic wisdom and practices to enhance your skill as both a brewer and a consumer of amazing beer.
 This session is the perfect way to prepare your body, mind, and soul to receive the outstanding selection of beers coming your way throughout the day.
-Join Rachel Ponce of Bend Yoga & Movement Studio for this experiential session.
+Join Kim Fuller, Yoga Instructor and Co-Founder of In Your Element Yoga, and Bobby L’Heureux, Yoga Instructor.
 No yoga experience, mat, or yoga pants required!
 Roll out of bed for your first – and most unique – pairing of the day.
 See the Seminars page for further information.

 Saturday First Session Seminars (12:00 pm– 12:50 pm)